Jeffcheung205/Android_Note-taking/README.md

 # Android_Note-taking app
-a note taking app that apply Android Operating System (OS)
+a note taking app that apply Android Operating System (OS).

 '''
 Can run with any virtual device in Android Studio software or run in real device with appropriate Transmission cable.
 For example, USB Type-C Lighting-C .etc.
-Thanks
+Thanks.
 '''

 # References